HTTP-RPC/Kilo/README.md

 GET /math?api
 ```

 Methods are grouped by resource path.
-Parameters and return values are encoded as follows:
+Parameter and return types are encoded as follows:

 * `Object`: "any"
 * `Void` or `void`: "void"